sgandon/katacoda-scenarios/helm/steps/chart-registry.md

 ## Task

-Let's look first at what registries are avaible from our Helm client:
+Let's look first at what registries are available from our Helm client:

 `helm repo list`{{execute}}

 Helm installs the official k8s chart registry called `stable` and also a local chart registry called `local`.

-Now let's add another repositry to our Helm client.
+Now let's add another repository to our Helm client.
 Copy the following command and paste it into the terminal.
 Then replace `<password>` with the right password and press enter:

 `helm repo add talend https://talendregistry.jfrog.io/talendregistry/tlnd-helm-kickoff-2018 --username kickoff-user-ro --password <thepassword>`